Improved random batch Ewald method in molecular dynamics simulations: Methods

 Applying the same approach to the variance of the LJ force, one obtains

 By combing Eqs.\eqref{eq::estimate1}, \eqref{eq::variance1}, \eqref{eq::variance2} with \eqref{eq::long}, we obtain \eqref{eq::varestimate} and complete the proof. \end{proof}

 By Theorem \ref{thm:varshort}, we can safely suppose that $\var[\bm{\chi}_i]$ is bounded by a constant $\xi$ at the sense of infinite norm.
-Suppose that $\{\bm{r}_i,\bm{v}_i\}$ and $\{\bm{r}_i^*,\bm{v}_i^*\}$ are the configuration produced by the MD simulation using deterministic force and the IRBE, respectively.
-The following strong error holds,

-where $\Delta t$ is the time step.
-This can be proved by following the procedure similar to previous works \cite{jin2020random,liang2021random} through the Ito's formula in the discrete time interval.
-The convergence analysis indicates that our method is valid for capturing the finite time dynamics, and is demonstrated by the simulation results provided in the next section.
+In the following, we derive that the equilibrium distributions simulated by the true force and the random force has a small error proportional to $C\sqrt{\xi\Delta t}$ for a constant $C$ only depending on the total simulation time $t^*$, and $\Delta t$ being the time step.